compounderfi/compounderfi-thegraph/README.md

-# compounderfi-graphql
+# compounderfi-thegraph
-The graphql repository for compounder.fi
+The thegraph hosted-service repository for compounder.fi